elastic-interval/pretenst-com/_drafts/2020-07-27-elastic-bubble.md

 ![bubble][bubble-m]

-## Stretch to pre-tense!
+## Stretch and Measure!

 The cord goes from one hole to the other in the pipe, and you can pull it tighter until it feels nice and solid, and then make another knot in the other side.

+Then through the other hole and pull it as tight as you think it should be, and make a knot to hold it stretched.

+Cut the cord and then **undo the knots**.
+We need to know how long it is.

 ![bubble][bubble-n]

+All the pipes have holes at the same length, so now we need 30 cords of exactly this length.
+They are easy to cut with a scissors but it's good to hold a lighter flame to them for a half second and smooth the ends.

 ## Assembly

 The slits come into play when the bubble is assembled.
+They fit quite tightly, and actually you first have to stretch them before the cords can get into the slits, since the slits are less than the cord's 3mm width.

+That's a good thing, though, because then they pinch nice and tight.

 ![bubble][bubble-s]